ITRS-Group/cordial/gdna/README.md

 To dive right in, head to the [Getting Started](#getting-started) section but we suggest taking the time to review the features and functionality first.

+> [!NOTE]
+> This guide is for the GDNA shipped as part of cordial release v1.17.1 and later.

+> [!IMPORTANT]
+> A number of the newer features in GDNA rely on the additional license data introduced in Geneos 7.0.0 and later.
+For complete data you should have updated to 7.0.0 for both the License Daemon and the Gateways.
+GDNA will work with older version of both but will not show complete data.
+We have tried to clearly indicate which data will not be available in the report / Dataview descriptions in this document.

 ## Monitoring Coverage Dashboard

 The first dashboard, Monitoring Coverage, gives an overview of all your Geneos Gateways, the servers they are monitoring and the high-level plugin utilization, broken down into 3 coverage levels: